umbraco/UmbracoDocs/14/umbraco-cms/extending/property-editors/integrate-property-editors.md

 # Integrate Property Editors in your UI

-Property Editors can be used in any places of Backoffice and you can implement them too.
+Property Editors can be used and implemented anywhere in the Umbraco Backoffice.

 ## Property & Property Dataset Components